Updated July 10, 2023

 - Flipping Loans: In a flipping loan arrangement, the lender repeatedly refinances a high-cost loan at a slightly lower interest rate.
 In the process, the lender earns through loan origination fees and broker fees, while the borrower incurs losses due to prepayment penalties and closing costs.

 - Balloon Payments: In this type of loan, the lender tries to sell a loan in which the payments are low initially, but a large payout becomes due at the end of its tenure.
 This large payment is popularly known as the balloon payment, which usually puts the borrower in a difficult financial position.

 - Negative Amortization: In the case of negative amortization, the borrower pays only a certain portion of the interest cost every month while the remaining interest cost gets added to the loan balance.
 So, the loan balance keeps growing and hence the name.

 - Payday Loans: A short-term loan becomes due on the next payday.
 It is one of the most dangerous forms of predatory lending owing to very high-interest rates.
 In a few cases, the annual percentage rate runs into three digits.

-- Title loans: It is another short-term and high-interest rate predatory loan backed by collateral.
-If the borrower fails to repay the loan in full, the lender takes possession of the asset offered as the collateral.
+- Title loans: Another short-term and high-interest rate predatory loan backed by collateral.
+If the borrower fails to repay the loan in full, the lender takes possession of the asset offered as collateral.

 Warning signs for Predatory Lending